 2.2 "Second opinion" about serious threat

-The Act (Part 5) and the FOI Act (s 33) both contain a special procedure that applies when a person applies for health information about them.
-The procedure applies if granting that person access under either Act would constitute a serious threat to their life or health.
+The Act (Part 5) and the FOI Act (s 33) both contain a special procedure that applies when a person applies for health information about them and granting that person access under either Act would constitute a serious threat to their life or health.
 In such a case, the public or private sector organisation that has received the request must refuse to give the person access to this part of the health information.

-If an individual chooses to nominate a health service provider for the purposes of this discussion, or accepts an independent nominee proposed by the organisation, that provider may charge the individual a fee for performing this service, provided the fee does not exceed the maximum set out regulation 6.
+If an individual chooses to nominate a health service provider for the purposes of this discussion, or accepts an independent nominee proposed by the organisation, that provider may charge the individual a fee for performing this service, provided the fee does not exceed the maximum set out in regulation 7.
+This will be lessor of 4.7 fee units per quarter hour of the time spent or a maximum 23.6 fee units.

 2.3 Making information available to another health service provider